-Generally, getting your period is a pretty solid indication you aren’t pregnant, but generally is not always.
+Generally, period-like bleeding is a pretty solid indication you aren’t pregnant, but generally is not always.
 Bleeding during pregnancy can be mistaken for a period while pregnant, and pregnancy bleeding, especially in the first cycle after conception, is more common than you might expect.
-Why?

 Can you be pregnant and still have a period?

-Conception that occurs close to menstruation or low progesterone levels may cause what looks like a period while pregnant.
+Conception that occurs close to menstruation or low progesterone levels may cause what looks like a period.

-By this timeline, your body wouldn’t know to continue producing progesterone, the hormone that maintains your uterine lining, until somewhere between day 20 to 25 of your cycle.
+By this timeline, your body wouldn’t know to continue producing progesterone, the hormone that maintains the lining of the uterus during pregnancy, until somewhere between day 20 to 25 of your cycle.
 That could leave as little as one day between implantation and projected menstruation.

-If those hormone levels are insufficient, such as in a situation of low progesterone from luteal phase defect or had already begun to fall, you might have what seems like a lighter than usual period.
-You might even have what seems like an entirely normal period.
-In that case, it’s possible not to have any indication you’re pregnant until you are already around eight weeks pregnant.
+If those hormone levels are insufficient, such as in a situation of low progesterone from luteal phase defect, or they had already begun to fall, you might have what seems like a lighter than usual period or light spotting.
+You might even have what seems like an entirely normal period with heavy bleeding.
+In a situation like this, it’s possible not to have any indication you’re pregnant until you’re already around eight weeks pregnant.

 It’s important to note that any bleeding following the first bleed would not occur in a timely, predictable manner like a period.
-It would be sporadic bleeding with a varying flow.
-Multiple timely bleeds like a period, whether irregular/light for you or not, are very unlikely to be pregnancy bleeding.
+Bleeding in pregnancy will be sporadic with a varying flow.
+Multiple timely bleeds like a period, whether irregular or light for you or not, are very unlikely to be pregnancy bleeding.

-Implantation bleeding could be mistaken for a light period.
+Implantation bleeding could be mistaken for a light period while pregnant.

-Bleeding varies from woman to woman, but a heavy flow is almost never implantation bleeding.
+The duration and flow of implantation bleeding vary from woman to woman, but it’s more commonly a light bleed, spotting, or pink-to-brown discharge 6 to 12 days after intercourse that lasts a day or less.
+It’s rarely heavy and typically won’t contain any clots.
 You can read a full article or try our quiz on telling the difference between implantation and your period here.